Get Tech Tips

 Low Voltage O & B Terminals

-On a heat pump, the Y terminal isn't really a “cooling” signal, it is now a circuit that energizes the compressor contactor in both heating and cooling.
-The shift from cool to heat is done by the reversing valve solenoid with the most common being a 24V call on the O terminal to designate cooling.
-Some systems use a 24V B call for heat instead of cool but this is far less common.
+The Y terminal isn't really a “cooling” signal on a heat pump; it is now a circuit that energizes the compressor contactor in both heating and cooling.
+The shift from cool to heat is done by the reversing valve solenoid, with the most common being a 24V call on the O terminal to designate cooling.
+Some systems use a 24V B call for heat instead of cool, but this is far less common.

 Reversing Valve Solenoid